PersiaML/tutorials/src/getting-started/index.md

 **Run**

 <!-- We already provide the `docker-compose.yml` and `.docker.env` for adult income example.  -->
-Try below command to start your `PERSIA` task after install the requirements.
+Use following instructions to start your `PERSIA` training task after install the requirements.

 ```bash
 cd examples/src/adult-income && make run